-Our Beckman Coulter Moflo XDP1 sorter purchased in 1998 is equipped with a Saphhire 4884 laser, a Coherent Cube 640 laser and is capable of detecting 11 parameters.
+Our Beckman Coulter Moflo XDP1 sorter purchased in 1998 is equipped with a Saphhire 4884 laser, a Coherent Cube 640 laser and a Coherent Cube 4057 laser and is capable of detecting 13 parameters.
 It is routinely used for 2-way and 4-way sorts at speeds of up to 30,000 cells/second as well as single cell deposition sorts.
 In addition to green fluorescent protein, the most commonly used fluorochromes are FITC, PE, APC, PI, PE-TXRD, PE-CY5, and APC-CY7.
 The MoFlo is also equipped with an Aerosol Evacuation Unit6 which will guarantee that no aerosols or particulates will escape from the sorting chamber.
-This will allows safe sorting of human samples.
+This will allow for safe sorting of human samples.

 A BD Biosciences FACSAria IIIu2,5 desktop cell sorter is also available for cell sorting.
 This instrument has no counterparts with respect to capabilities and ease of use.
 It utilizes 488 nm, 640 nm, 561 nm and 407 nm air-cooled lasers with advanced optics to detect up to 18 independent signals.
 The 488 nm laser can be used to detect common fluorochromes including GFP, FITC and PerCP-Cy5.5.
 The 561 nm laser can excite dyes like PE, PI, and PE-Cy5, PE-Cy5.5 and PE-Cy7.
 The 633 nm laser is used to detect APC, APC-Cy7 and APC-Cy5.5.
 These fluorochromes are most commonly used by our investigators who sort hematopoietic progenitors or B cell subsets from tonsils.
 Finally, the 407 nm laser is appropriate for FRET experiments, exciting Quantum Dots, Brilliant Violet Dyes and for using Hoechst 33342 to study Side Population.
 The FACSAria also has an Aerosol Containment Device to ensure that any aerosolized particles are contained properly and making it safer to run human tissue samples.